-Edward Snowden, a 29-year-old American intelligence contractor, has declared "mission accomplished" after a year in which he unveiled the U.S. government's secret phone and Internet surveillance programs.
+Edward Snowden, a former American intelligence contractor who exposed the U.S. government's secret surveillance programs, claims he was trained as a spy by the government in a new interview with NBC News.
 Take a look at some other famous leakers/whistleblowers in recent history:

 Daniel Ellsberg -- This State Department employee leaked the Pentagon Papers, a secret Defense Department study of how the United States came to fight the Vietnam War, to The New York Times and other newspapers in 1971.